seadynamic8/eltd/README.md

 Example file:
 ```
-use Mix.Config  # Need to to app this
+use Mix.Config  # Need to add this

 config :eltd, default_apps: ["member", "client"]